weekendartist/Overwatch/README.md

 # Overwatch
-A Compendium of Face Detection and Recognition Modules...
 In this repository, you'll find a collection of different face detection and recognition modules implemented in Python.
 I'll write a description alongside each individual module to clarify its characteristics and functionalities and to explain its working processes.

 # Pre-Requisites